TechDocsStudio/biel-docs/docs/installation/vue.md

     npm run serve
     ```

-    Open the website in a web browser to verify that the feedback button appears and works correctly.
+    Open the website in a web browser to verify that the chatbot  appears and works correctly.

 ## Next steps